Andrei-Boghiu/SQL-Master-Hub/CONTRIBUTING.md

 - Fork the repository on GitHub.
 - Clone your forked repository locally using Git.

-## Database Hosting Issue

-We are currently facing challenges finding a feasible database hosting solution for the practice area of SQL Master Hub.
-As part of our learning platform, we aim to provide a practical environment for users to apply their SQL skills, but we're struggling to find an appropriate hosting solution that aligns with our requirements.

 ### Details

 - We need a hosting solution that allows for easy setup and management of SQL databases.